oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 JADN is an information modeling and schema bridging language.
 In the Internet Architecture Board's [Bridge Taxonomy](#bridge), a schema bridge "translates data expressed in a given data model to another one that expresses the same information in a different way."
-An information model defines the structure and content of application information and enables bridging by formally defining the conditions for two data objects to represent the same information.
+An information model defines the structure and content of application information and enables bridging by formally defining if two data objects represent the same information.

 [RFC 8477](#rfc8477) (the Internet of Things Semantic Interoperability 2016 Workshop Report) describes a lack of consistency across Standards Developing Organizations in defining application layer data: